Astrap1/Orpits-0x02/README.md

 App Download: https://drive.google.com/file/d/1Xe2NOQxCawUEi9L9gnE2Ygp2jl3mmRxB/view?usp=drive_link

+User Guide:

 # Motivation
 Modern note-taking apps often prioritise a "click-heavy" visual interface that disrupts the "flow state" of power users.
 For developers and students, the constant context-switching between the keyboard and mouse is an ergonomic bottleneck that slows down thought-to-text translation.

 # Aim
 To build a keyboard-first note-taking editor where structure, computation, and AI assistance can be triggered without leaving the typing flow.
-By utilizing a "Command-Line Interface (CLI) within a Doc" approach, we hope to provide a seamless experience where structural changes, code execution, and AI assistance are all triggered via the home row.
-The best part of this would be that it will all be done without the need to memorise any keyboard shortcuts!
+By utilizing a "Command-Line Interface (CLI) within a Doc" approach, we hope to provide a seamless experience where common document actions can be triggered by typed commands.
+This reduces the need to memorise traditional formatting shortcuts, while specialised features such as code execution and table editing still use a small set of keyboard controls.

 # What sets us apart?
 Most applications force the user to choose between speed and design, offering either a lightning-fast, keyboard-driven tool burdened by a steep learning curve, or a beautiful, minimalist workspace that requires breaking concentration to navigate click-heavy menus.
-Furthermore, while traditional productivity apps attempt to solve this with keyboard shortcuts, they disrupt the flow state by relying on rigid memorization of complex key combinations like `Ctrl+Shift+K`. x2pad bridges this gap by introducing a completely friction-free, conversational approach to the document editor.
-Through its built-in command registry, the application allows users to simply type what they need without their hands ever leaving the home row.
+Furthermore, while traditional productivity apps attempt to solve this with keyboard shortcuts, they disrupt the flow state by relying on rigid memorization of complex key combinations like `Ctrl+Shift+K`. x2pad bridges this gap by introducing a conversational approach to the document editor.
+Through its built-in command registry, the application allows users to type many common actions directly into their notes.

-Ultimately, it delivers the zero-mouse execution speed of an advanced developer tool while entirely removing the cognitive load required to access its features, all wrapped in a polished, translucent interface that feels natively premium.
+Ultimately, it provides a mouse-optional core editing workflow that reduces the cognitive load required to access common features, all wrapped in a polished, translucent interface that feels natively premium.
+Initial setup, file selection, and some application controls can still use standard desktop dialogs and mouse input.

 # User Stories
 1. The Focused Student
 - As a student taking fast-paced lecture notes, I want to create complex tables using only Tab and Enter so that I can structure information without interrupting my typing flow.
 2. The Agile Developer
-- As a coder brainstorming logic, I want to type //code to run a snippet and see the output in my notes to verify my ideas immediately
+- As a coder brainstorming logic, I want to type `//code` to insert a code box, run the snippet with `Ctrl+Enter`, and see the output in my notes so that I can verify my ideas immediately.
 3. The Academic Writer
 - As an essay writer, I want to type \\prompt to get instant AI feedback or expansion without leaving my editor.
 4. The Privacy Conscious User